KnudsenMorten/Copilot4SecurityTools/README.md

+## Disclaimer about pricing

+Since Microsoft Copilot for Security came out April 1, 2024, I expect some fine-tuning of technical conditions and pricing along the way.
+Therefore the idea behind this method and price examples may change, if Microsoft introduces changes in price structure or technical conditions in the future.

+**I recommend to monitor [this webpage](https://www.microsoft.com/en-us/security/business/ai-machine-learning/microsoft-copilot-security) to check out the latest about Microsoft Copilot for Security.**

 ## **Cost Calculator for Scalable Deployment of Capacity**

 This spreadsheet can be used to calculate the capacity cost for a non-24x7 SOC scenario, where Copilot for Security is used with different sizing during the day (high, medium, low capacity usage) during for example 8am-4pm operation.